ishikaray16/f5-xc-terraform-examples-deploy-bot-defense-gcp/workflow-guides/bot/deploy-botdefense-in-gcp-with-f5xc-bigip-connector/automation-demo-guide.rst

-Getting started with Bot Defense GCP terraform automation
+Getting started with Bot Defense in GCP with F5XC BIGIP Connector terraform automation
 #########################################################

 Prerequisites